Kingmotro/pipe/README.md

 # pipe
 <img src="http://i.imgur.com/vnX7x7j.jpg">

 Pipe is a server wrapper for Spigot and BungeeCord.
 It allows your to easily create and manage minecraft server through the command line.
-It also serves various utility functions allowing you to easily update and backup servers, with a single command
+It also serves various utility functions allowing you to easily update and backup servers, with a single command.

+Pipe uses tmux to manage the servers, and provides a simple interface to manage those tmux sessions.
+You can focus on administering your server, while still maintaining a lightweight and functional enviornment, which other solutions such as McMyAdmin and Multicraft don't allow.

 ##Requirements
 Most servers already include what we need, but in case they don't